Looking for a quick guide to size filter baskets?

 Precision filter baskets have one thing in common: evenly sized filtration holes.
 Regular filter baskets produced using regular manufacturing techniques tend to produce filter baskets with irregular sizing in diameter and even worse, partially or fully blocked filter holes.

 Whip out a pair of vernier callipers and measure the internal diameter and buy an appropriately sized tamper to match.
 We love and use Pullman tampers at The Espresso School.

 How to determine the size (capacity) of your filter basket

-Oftentimes baskets often come without any information written on it, so you have to figure out what is the optimal dose for the basket you’re working with.
+Oftentimes baskets come without any information written on it, so you have to figure out what is the optimal dose for the basket you’re working with.

 Here’s a quick 3 step process to determine how much coffee your basket accepts:

 - Tare off your portafilter on an electronic scale and dose to a lightly heaped mound.